-My credentials are with The Relational Life Institute of Cambridge, MA, Relationship Coaching Institute, CA. I also trained with Jan Bergstrom, LMFT in Arlington, MA learning PIT (Post Induction Therapy) of Pia Mellody’s Co-dependence model.
+My credentials are with The Relational Life Institute of Cambridge, MA, Relationship Coaching Institute, CA. I hold my ACC level coaching with the International Coach Federation, which is the gold standard of the coaching profession.
+I am also certified with "Healing Our Core Issues Institute."
 This work takes our family of origin into consideration and the potential negative impact it has on our relationships today.
 Jan Bergstrom, LMHC is a master and my total guru for relational living.
 The program is called “Healing our Core Issues” and looks at the 5 core issues of self-esteem, boundaries, reality, dependence and moderation and how these needs were met (or not) as children.
 It looks at what relational traumas we may have experienced, possibly physical, emotional and or both.
 We then look into the coping skills (adaptations) that were developed as children in order to survive in the family system.
 Ultimately, you will learn how to develop new functioning skills and integrate them into your everyday life.
 Much like a new workout routine or diet..it’s a practice and requires time and commitment.
 This work is life-changing.
-How I arrived in this profession was through my own personal pain of divorce.
-I would have never guessed that something so painful could have led me to a new career.

 A new venture is with the APSATS community, the Association of Partners of Sex Addicts Trauma Specialists.
-Currently I have completed the training and working towards certification with this highly professional and much needed system of support for partners.
-The trauma, of this extreme intimate betrayal requires specific training so as not to further traumatize the partner.
+Currently I have completed the training and working towards certification with this highly professional and much needed system of support for partners who have been impacted by betrayal trauma.
+The trauma, of this extreme intimate betrayal requires specific training so as not to further traumatize partners.
 This model does not hold the partner as a 'co-addict' or 'co-dependent' but as someone who has been blindsided by their spouses months, years and perhaps decades of lies and deceit.
 Since the discovery, much becomes 'about the addict' and the partner is left on the sidelines feeling unheard, confused, hurt beyond measure and utterly alone.
 APSAT specialists are here to help be the safe, containing environment in which to heal and grow from the devastation of betrayal.